 There are plenty of fakes and counterfeit microSD cards, so make sure you buy from a trusted seller.
 If you see a card on eBay that’s a lot cheaper than you expect it to be, there’s probably a good reason!

 We use CrystalDiskMark 6.0 to test the read and write speeds of each card.
 This tests both the sequential speeds (reading and writing large blocks of data) and small-file performance, using 4KB reads and writes.

 Tests are carried out on our Intel Core i7-based test rig over USB 3.0.
 We use the full-size SD adaptors which come with cards and a Lexar Professional USB 3.0 Dual-Slot Reader.
 If a card comes with its own USB 3.0 adaptor, as with Lexar's own card, we use that instead.

 Samsung is one of the biggest brands, so you're likely to sway towards buying a Samsung-branded microSD card, especially if you have a Samsung phone.
-The Evo+ is the faster variety: the plain Evo here is a mid-range UHS-I card that's aimed at phone and tablet use.
+The Evo Plus is now the entry-level range, with the Pro Plus and Pro Endurance being more expensive.